 Many sorts of fine arts activities thrive at Calvin both as part of the academic life and as the result of spontaneous student interest.
 Bands, orchestras, choral groups, and chamber ensembles are part of the program of the Department of Music for the participation of all qualified students.
 Theatrical productions, including Thespians activities, are sponsored by the Department of Communication Arts and Sciences.
 Students from all departments participate.
-The long

-Calvin tradition of creative writing for publication and for private reading is encouraged by the members of the Department of English.
+The long Calvin tradition of creative writing for publication and for private reading is encouraged by the members of the Department of English.
 Dialogue and Chimes provide opportunities for student publication.
 The Department of Art seeks to arouse interest in the various graphic and plastic arts.
+It sponsors workshops, visiting artists, and speakers.
+Regular exhibitions in the Center Art Gallery provide visual stimulation and include the artwork of graduating seniors.
 Student-organized fine arts guilds provide a forum for independent expression in dance, filmmaking, and other fields of creative endeavor.